GalaluddinOwais/The-Evolving-Green-Thing/README.md

 ### Fly Me To The Ball

-The goal for the two "things" is to get as close as possible to each one's ball
+The goal for the two "things" is to get as close as possible to each one's ball before a specific time period elapses

 <img src="https://github.com/GalaluddinOwais/The-Evolving-Green-Thing-A-REINFORCEMENT-LEARNING-JOURNEY/assets/111979327/a117075d-14d2-4866-a26f-bd364a7270e1" width="60%" height="60%">